AlvinLindfors/earth-minecraft/README.md

 * Contains only letters, spaces, numbers, apostrophes and hyphens
 * Isn't something offensive
 * Is less than 50 characters long (including spaces)

+#### The Ideology

+You can have any ideology as long as it's real.

+It's important to remember that __the ideology you pick only serves as a book cover__ for those looking to join your nation The exact laws of your nation is not governed by a standard, though within reason you should still keep them relevant to your nations ideology.

 #### The Banner